PugglePay/thepugglepaydevblog/source/_posts/2013-05-02-spork-and-nailgun-dot-el.markdown

 Now your ready to run your tests with [`C-c , v`](https://github.com/pezra/rspec-mode)

-This plugin works well for our workflow so [try it out](https://github.com/PugglePay/spork-and-nailgun.el) your self.
+This plugin works well for our workflow so [try it out](https://github.com/PugglePay/spork-and-nailgun.el) yourself.

 {% render_partial sign/patrik.md %}